San Jose, Romblon: Changes in jurisdiction

-Modern history

-American period
+American invasion era

 The Americans arrived and established civilian government in Romblon on 16 March 1901.
 The new colonizers decided to attach Carabao and its two barrios to Santa Fe.
 However, with the abolishment of Romblon province on 15 July 1907 due to insufficient income, the province, together with Carabao Island, was incorporated back to Capiz province.

 Following the restoration of Romblon province on 10 March 1917, Santa Fe was once again abolished and Carabao Island was again re-annexed to Looc.
 Another change in Romblon's political boundaries happened on 8 June 1940, when Philippine Congress passed Commonwealth Act No. 581 sponsored by Congressman Leonardo Festin, which created the special municipality of Tablas.
 With the creation of the special municipality, all the previous municipalities in Tablas Island were abolished and incorporated into the new municipality.